 Refrigerated containers are one of the three major cargo types that are processed at the TAMT, which results in approximately 700 containers per week.
-Of the 700 containers, about 130 containers are moved by truck from TAMT to the National Distribution Center (NDC) in National City, approximately five miles south.
-The remaining containers are transported outside of San Diego, mostly toward Los Angeles.
-Once at NDC, produce is transferred from the 40-foot refrigerated containers to 53-foot long-haul trailers before being transported out of the Port.
+Containers are transported to destinations throughout the western United States.
+While a majority of the containers are transported great distances outside of San Diego County, about 520 monthly containers are moved by truck from TAMT to the National Distribution Center (NDC) in National City, approximately five miles south.
+Once at NDC, produce is transferred from the 40-foot refrigerated containers to 53-foot long-haul trailers before being transported off Tidelands.
 The truck survey determined that currently, one company is responsible for the five-mile route to NDC, and it uses both company-owned and contracted vehicles.
 This route is a potential candidate to test electric truck and charging technologies given that it is relatively short and regular.3